 Pros

-• Excellent low rolling resistance.
-Significantly low fuel consumption.
+• Significantly low fuel consumption.

 • Outstanding dry traction delivery.